 Surprisingly enough, paint is one of humankind’s oldest inventions, dating back nearly 100,000 years ago.
 For example, in Blombos Cave in South Africa, a stone toolkit used to grind ochre into ancient paint was dated 70,000 years old!
 In those times, paint was typically composed of natural earth pigments, charcoal, lard, blood, and berries.
 Early paints were not solely used for art and decoration.
-The ancient Egyptians and Hebrews used paint as a protective wood coating for ships.
+The ancient Egyptians and Hebrews utilized paint as a protective wood coating for ships.

 Throughout the centuries, there were several materials used to make paint.
 Lead white paint, the most popular white paint in use for generations (until titanium dioxide replaced it in the 1800s due to lead’s health hazards), was developed by the Greeks in the early times.

 In the early 1700s – the very first American paint mill was built in Boston by Thomas Child.
 Meanwhile, the very first patent for paint was given to D. P. Flinn in 1865, and a few years later, Sherwin-Williams began selling mixed paint for consumers (in 1867).

 Today, there are four main parts to any paint mixture.
 These are the resin, solvent, additives, and of course, the pigment (which gives the paint its color).

 The resin acts as a binding agent, holding all the paint’s pigments together and allowing it to dry and stick to the applied surface.
 Typically, water-based paints will use acrylic emulsion polymers (such as methyl and butyl methacrylate) to bind together, while more inexpensive paints will use a form of polyvinyl acetate.
 White alkyds and epoxies are also commonly used as resins.
 In addition to these synthetics, there are various natural resins in use, most widely substances like lin-seed, soybean oil, and coconut.